Compliance Just Got Easier: Stay ahead of regulatory changes with instant notifications on updates that matter.

 - Conducting frequent job refresher training classes.

-Often, a thorough accident investigation will result in recommendations for improving a process or reducing hazards.
+Often, a thorough incident investigation will result in recommendations for improving a process or reducing hazards.
 Use the investigation as an opportunity to look for ways to improve the efficiency of a process, the working habits of employees, and the overall safety of the working area.

 Some example recommendations may include: increasing lighting in a work area, improving machine guarding, establishing new procedures for housekeeping, or improving communication between management and employees.